PDucMinh/Smart-Lock-ITRVN/final_project/document/smart_lock.md

 8. Once your Pull Request is approved, thank you for your contribution and support!
 * **Note**: Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue on the project's [GitHub repository](https://github.com/vyluu-itr/06-2024-itr-intern-group-3/tree/main/final_project) or contact us [ITR VN](https://itrvn.com/).

+## Demo Smart Door Clock
+Below are a few typical features of Smart Door Lock

 ## Developer team
 1. **Phạm Đức Minh**